Flooding, landslides, fallen trees caused by adverse weather - Trinidad and Tobago Newsday

 Flooding, landslides, fallen trees caused by adverse weather

-The residential flooding happened near Sangre Chiquito and the other in Rio Claro at Union Village.
-The landslide happened near Big Bay San Souci on the Paria Main Road and it was partially blocking the roadway.
+Residential flooding happened on the EMR near Sangre Chiquito, in Rio Claro at Union Village, and Sangre Grande at Mandilon Road.
+The landslide partially block the roadway near Big Bay San Souci on the Paria Main Road.

 In the south-west region, there were 13 incidents – nine reports of street flooding, three of house flooding and one landslide.